-Eyal Rozmarin, Ph.D is a clinical psychologist, psychoanalyst and writer.
+Eyal Rozmarin, Ph.D, is a clinical psychologist, psychoanalyst and writer.
 His research takes place at the intersection of social theory and psychoanalysis, exploring the relations between the psychological and the social, between the subjective and the collective.
-Eyal is Co-Editor of the book series Relational Perspectives in Psychoanalysis, and the upcoming book series Third Way Psychoanalysis.
-He is on the editorial board of the journals Psychoanalytic Dialogues and Studies in Gender and Sexuality.
-Eyal teaches privately and at several psychoanalytic institutes.
-He has a psychological and psychoanalytic practice in New York.
+Eyal is Co-Editor of the book series Third Way Psychoanalysis, and on the editorial board of the journals Psychoanalytic Dialogues and Studies in Gender and Sexuality.
+He teaches at various private and institutional venues, and has a psychological and psychoanalytic practice in New York.
 Born in Israel-Palestine, Eyal is especially interested in understanding the psycho-social nature and power of belonging.
 His upcoming book is titled Belonging and its Discontents.

 More information and collaborations